2017 Nobel Peace Prize Forum Oslo

 Indigenous peoples' rights within the context of social justice and environmental protection

-The 2017 Nobel Peace Prize Forum Oslo, “Across Dividing Lines”, will address indigenous rights within the context of social justice and environmental protection.
+The 2017 Nobel Peace Prize Forum Oslo, “Across Dividing Lines”, addressed indigenous rights within the context of social justice and environmental protection.
+The delegates convened at the University of Oslo Aula on 11 December, 2017.

 Dr. Rigoberta Menchú Tum